HughTB/bsc-cs-notes/Revision Sheets/CCC Item 2.md

   - There should only be one `<h1>` element, as this is the "title" for the page
   - Some browsers will still display invalid HTML using "quirks mode" but this is unsupported, and it is much better for compatibility to comply with the standard
 - Since the introduction of HTML5, it is no longer necessary to include `<html>`, `<head>` or `<body>` tags in the document, as the browser automatically determines this based on the first displayable element
-  - This allows developers to be lazy, and allows files to be slightly smaller by removing these unnecessary tags
+  - This allows developers to be lazy and allows files to be slightly smaller by removing these unnecessary tags
 - Since HTML uses descriptive markup, the styling is handled separately using Cascading Style Sheets (CSS)

 ### Cascading Style Sheets (CSS)